 Advocacy Director, Lesbian, Gay, Bisexual, and Transgender Rights Program @DittrichBoris

-This argument has been rejected by the Council of Europe's advisory body on constitutional matters, known as the Venice Commission.
-Russia is a member of the Council of Europe.
-The commission directly challenged the argument that the anti-gay propaganda law fell within Russia's discretion to protect morals or public health, finding that it was not necessary in a democratic society to pursue these aims.
+Russia is also a member of the Council of Europe.
+On June 18, 2013, its advisory body on constitutional matters, the Venice Commission, rejected the argument that children were beneficiaries of the Russian law.
+The commission directly challenged Russia's claim that the anti-gay propaganda law falls within its discretion to protect morals or public health, finding that the law was not necessary in a democratic society to pursue these aims.
 As the commission concluded, "It cannot be deemed to be in the interest of minors that they be shielded from relevant and appropriate information on sexuality, including homosexuality."

 Your tax deductible gift can help stop human rights violations and save lives around the world.